-It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage.
+It was not easy to sit on such a beast, but Elanore clung to the reins as tightly as she could manage.
 “Turn north,” she told the lion.

-The lion slowed its brisk pace that had been taking it towards the creek that ran along the back side of the Winchester property.
-It rumbled in surprised disappointment.
+The lion slowed its brisk pace and rumbled in surprised disappointment.
 “Do we not go to visit my brothers?”

-“Not yet,” she attempted to sooth the creature.
-“I know you thought we’d go to your home, but you must help me with some matters here in town first.”
+“Not yet,” she attempted to soothe the creature.
+“I know you thought we’d go to your home first, but you must help me with some matters here in town first.”

-The lion trotted along happily on a footpath, pleased to be of help and of some apparent use.
+The lion was pleased to be of help and trotted along happily.
 “What am I to do, Miss?”

-Elanore took a deep breath of the cold air and took a moment to look about her.
-The woods were quiet in the late afternoon light.
-Few animals or people stirred.
-She turned her head back east, thinking.
-“Head back to the road.
-We seek a house with a red roof.”
+Elanore took a deep breath of the cold air and looked about her.
+Somehow they had ended up near the creek.
+“Head back to the road and seek a house with a red roof.”

-Again there came a strange sound from the lion, puzzling over such a request while it turned towards the Great Highway.
+Again there came a strange sound from the lion, puzzling over such a request as it turned towards the Great Highway.
 “Won’t we be seen?”

-“Yes we likely will be,” the young woman answered above the roar of the lion.
+“Yes we likely will be,” the young woman answered.

 “Hmmmm,” Gawain pondered that.
 “Master will not like it.”

 The lion rumbled again, this time in amusement.
-“Clever, clever, we shall be clever,” he sang ecstatically.
-He almost pranced as he came to the road and looked about for signs of people.
-Gawain took great pleasure in this new-found freedom, pausing often to look at the homes they passed.
+“Clever, clever, we shall be clever,” he sang ecstatically as they came to the road.
+He took great pleasure in this new-found freedom, pausing often to look at the homes they passed.

-He would have stopped often if it were not for her gentle guidance pushing him closer towards the guild quarters and compound beyond the town.
+“Not that one,” she would have to gently guide him forward, pushing him closer towards the guild quarters and compound beyond the town.

 “I see it,” the lion said excitedly.
 The house was painted neatly and pretty — a stark contrast to the other structures which were, at best, functional.
 The lion slowed as it approached the house in question.
 “I hear people in that one.”